huggla/sam-pgadmin/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # pgadmin-alpine
 Pgadmin 4 on Alpine.
-Note that pgAdmin will by default run in desktop mode (no multi-user and authentication).
+Note that pgAdmin will by default run in desktop mode (no multi-user or authentication).

 ## How to use it
 ```